“Bachhan sahab jo the, sadak pe rehte thee. Ek din achanak Mehmood ji se mulaqat hui aur break mil gaya.”

 “Middle of the jungle, a half-constructed building.
 My father did ask me if I was sure about my decision to study here, but well, like I’d put it now – This was one of the major wrong turns of my life.”

-However, Pratik turned out to be one of those few engineering students who are passionate about engineering.
+However, Pratik turned out to be one of those few engineering students who were actually passionate about engineering.
 He studied, like he says, with all his heart.
 Theatre, he says continued in the backdrop.

 During vacations, Pratik would go back to his previous company to work on project basis.
 And when not on vacations, he would help his brother’s business by handling their distributors in Jalgaon.